-Google Webmaster Tools, also known as the Google Search Console, is a free service offered by Google that helps you monitor and maintain your site's presence in Google Search results.
+Google Search Console (formerly known as Google Webmaster Tools), is a free service offered by Google that helps you monitor and maintain your site's presence in Google Search results.
 Signing up can help you understand how Google views your site and optimize its performance in search results.

-Once you've done that, you should see a confirmation in the Google Webmaster Tools console in a little while.
+Once you've done that, you should see a confirmation in the Google Search Console in a little while.